-Within the NDE, there are three Divisions which make up all related Offices.
+Within the NDE, there are two Divisions which make up all related Offices.
 This organization facilitates and encourages collaboration within and between Offices.
-Currently, the Student and Client Success and Services Division encompasses the Offices of Career, Technical, and Adult Education, Special Education, Vocational Rehabilitation, and ESSA/Federal Programs.
+Currently, the School Improvement & Support and Student and Client Success Division encompasses the Offices of Career, Technical, and Adult Education, Teaching, Learning, and Assessment, and Special Education.
+The Division of Agency Support and Services includes the Offices of Vocational Rehabilitation and ESSA/Federal Programs.
 Administrators and staff from these Offices meet monthly at a minimum, allowing for robust discussions on programmatic alignment between Perkins, the Every Student Succeeds Act (ESSA), the Individuals with Disabilities Education Act (IDEA), the Higher Education Act (HEA), and Adult Education.